pygobject/pycairo/docs/reference/constants.rst

 cairo.FILTER
 ------------
 These constants are used to indicate what filtering should be applied when reading pixel values from patterns.
-See :meth:`SurfacePattern.set_filter` for indicating the desired filter to be used with a particular pattern.
+See :meth:`Pattern.set_filter` for indicating the desired filter to be used with a particular pattern.

 .. data:: FILTER_FAST